C

 To create an animation, use an appropriate animation type for the type of the property that is to be animated, and apply the animation depending on the type of behavior that is required.

-Triggering Animations
+Triggering animations

-There are several ways of setting animation to an object.
+The sections below describe different ways of setting animation to an object.

 Animations are created by applying animation objects to property values to gradually change the properties over time.
 These property animations apply smooth movements by interpolating values between property value changes.
-Property animations provide timing controls and allows different interpolations through easing curves.
+Property animations provide timing controls and allow different interpolations through easing curves.

 Rectangle {